omonimus1/blog-jade-rubick/content/posts/2014-06-24--infobits-for-information-flow/index.md

 <re-img src="communication.jpg"></re-img>

-Everyone participates in information flow, although they may or may not realize it.
-Information flow is the act of consciously pushing information to the people that need it.
-It is an important part of any job, and I am going to share two techniques for being successful at it.
+## Information flow is how you communicate with the people around you

+How do the people around you know what they need to know?
+I am going to share two techniques that you can use to improve information flow with the people you work with.

 1. The first is a common technique, but often one that is poorly practiced: a weekly email.
-2. The second is a new method I use, which tracks _what_ to communicate out _to whom:_ infobits.
-It’s made a huge difference in my communication, to the extent that my colleagues seem blown away by the level of communication.
+2. The second is called _infobits_.
+With infobits, you tracks _what_ to communicate out _to whom_.
+Experimenting with infobits has made a huge difference in my communication.

+## Don't ever let your boss be surprised

 My first introduction to information flow was when I screwed up.
 I didn’t tell my manager about an important change to a project I was running.
-Someone asked him about it during a meeting, and he was caught flat-footed.
+Someone asked him about it during a meeting, and he was unprepared to respond.

-A colleague gave me some great advice: “_don’t ever let your boss be surprised”,_ and suggested I send a weekly email summarizing things that were important to my boss.
+After the meeting, a coworker gave me this advice: “_don’t ever let your boss be surprised”,_ and suggested I send a weekly email summarizing what my manager needed to know.

 ## The weekly email